ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-overview.rst

 Mission Planner manually.
 Mission Planner automatically checks for updates upon start up and notifies you if an update is available.
 Please always run the most current version of Mission Planner, although it is not necessary to check for updates more often than upon start up.

+The "Check for BETA Updates" button will install the current development version of Mission Planner.
+This contains all the latest features and updates, but also might have bugs, since it does not have extensive community testing.

-The check box "Show Console Window (restart)" enables the console window during Mission Planner operation.
+At the bottom of the HELP screen is the check box "Show Console Window (restart)" , which enables the console window during Mission Planner operation.
 That window shows Mission Planner activity and is primarily for diagnostic purposes.
 It sometimes shows some interesting information.
 A restart of Mission Planner is required for the option to take effect.
 (TBD need a link to console page TBD)